Croxino/Harba-Lorifa/README.md

 it contains all files necessary to run the project in Unity.

-An .apk file can be found in the apk folder to run on mobile devices.
+An .apk file can be found in the build folder to run on Android mobile devices.